THE RED CURTAIN PROJECT

 Thresh and the Red Curtain Project is proud to partner with Tulika, an independent, multilingual publisher of children's books that pioneered a fresh wave in Indian publishing when it was founded in 1996 (winner of the 2019 London Book Fair Award for Excellence in Literary Translation Initiative).

-For this series we're delighted to join forces with two wonderful artists who also take the time to share "behind the scenes" insights into their creative process:
+For this series we've been delighted to join forces with two wonderful artists who also take the time to share "behind the scenes" insights into their creative process:

 Composer Ben Foskett (Paris, France)